 Admission fee: RM5 (all visitors are required to register with the Kota Kinabalu City Mosque Tourism Management)

-The Waterfront
+4. The Waterfront

 After a long day of walking around, stop in your tracks at the Waterfront and relax at one of the cocktail lounges in the evening.
 Behold the stunning kaleidoscope of red blended with oranges, purples and crimsons as daylight fades into the South China Sea.

 The Waterfront comes to life after the last speck of sunlight disappears.
-With a strip of nightlife establishments and a collective emphasis of having fun, you will get a buzz out of the lively atmosphere.
+With a strip of nightlife establishments and a collective emphasis on having fun, you will get a buzz out of the lively atmosphere.
 What an incredible way to end your meaningful day!

-Tunku Abdul Rahman National Park
+5. Tunku Abdul Rahman National Park

-Make your way to the famous marine park to bask in the glorious sunshine.
+On the second day of your Kota Kinabalu itinerary, make your way to the famous marine park to bask in the glorious sunshine.
 The Tunku Abdul Rahman National Park is a cluster of five islands (Gaya, Manukan, Manutik, Sapi, Sulug) lying off the coast and are all located within a short boat ride away from one another.
 You can access these idyllic beaches via speedboat from the Jesselton Point ferry terminal.

 An unforgettable beach adventure awaits you at Tunku Abdul Rahman National Park with a plethora of water sports to plunge into!

 You don’t have to be a gung-ho diver or proficient swimmer to admire the cerulean waters, colourful coral reefs and spectacular marine life.
-Rent your snorkeling gear from the operators at Jesselton Point and immerse yourself in the sparkling clear waters.
+Rent your snorkelling gear from the operators at Jesselton Point and immerse yourself in the sparkling clear waters.

 No day at the beach is complete without an exciting ride over the waves together with your buddies.
 Embark on a thrilling banana boat ride to get your heart pumping and take in the lovely scenery of the surroundings.
 There’s no doubt you’ll be in for a good time!